ningineer/ningineer/projects-landing.md

-# 🚀 My Projects Portfolio
+# Comprehensive IT Projects Portfolio

 Welcome to my portfolio of IT projects!
 Here, you can explore a variety of solutions I’ve built across different domains, including Cloud Solutions & Security, Network & System Security, Automation & Scripting, and Governance, Risk, and Compliance (GRC).
 Each project is categorized by its specialty and skill level, offering a detailed view of my technical expertise and approach to solving real-world IT challenges.
 Feel free to browse through the sections that align with your interests or requirements.